Centre College Faculty

 Office: Crounse Hall—411

 Lisa Williams is the author of Woman Reading to the Sea (W.W.
 Norton 2008), which won the Barnard Women Poets Prize, and The Hammered Dulcimer (Utah State University Press, 1998), which won the May Swenson Poetry Award.
-Her poems have been published in Orion, The New Republic, The Cincinnati Review, Raritan, Shenandoah, Southwest Review, Literary Imagination, The Dark Horse (Scotland) and on Poetry Daily and Verse Daily, as well as in the anthologies Best American Poetry 2009, Bright Wings: An Illustrated Anthology of Poems About Birds (selected by Billy Collins), and American Poetry: Next Generation.
+Her third book of poems, Gazelle in the House, is forthcoming in March 2014 from New Issues Press.
+Williams's reviews of recent books of poems are forthcoming or recently published in Orion and on Poetry Daily, and are featured on the radio show (also online), “Accents on Books with Lisa Williams.”
+Her poems have been published in The New Republic, The Cincinnati Review, Raritan, Shenandoah, Southwest Review, Literary Imagination, The Dark Horse (Scotland) and Verse Daily, as well as in the anthologies Best American Poetry 2009, Bright Wings: An Illustrated Anthology of Poems About Birds (selected by Billy Collins), and American Poetry: Next Generation.
 Her essays on contemporary poetry have appeared in The Hollins Critic (for which she is advisory editor), The Cincinnati Review and on Poetry Daily.

 Williams is the recipient of a 2011 Brown Foundation Fellowship awarded by the Brown Foundation and the Museum of Fine Arts, Houston; a 2010 Al Smith Individual Artist Fellowship awarded by the Kentucky Arts Council; and a 2004 Rome Prize in Literature, awarded by the American Academy of Arts and Letters, as well as poetry fellowships and prizes from the University of Virginia and University of Cincinnati.
 She received her Master of Fine Arts degree in poetry writing from the University of Virginia, her Master’s in Literature from the University of Cincinnati, and a Bachelor of Arts in English (with French minor) from Belmont University.